-Now I like a lot of things loose, hanging, women and jokes, but not so much parts of gear that are suppose to be rock solid.
+Now I like a lot of things loose, hanging, women and jokes, but not so many parts of gear that are supposed to be rock solid.
 The minute I picked up the slider I found both ends are kinda loose.
-They move up and down without any force, if this was a 400 euro slider I probably would not mention it.
-This is suppose to be a quality product so I do expect things to be locked in tighter then a mummy during a spaceshuttle launch… yeah that makes sense.
+They move up and down without any force if this was a 400 euro slider I probably would not mention it.
+This is supposed to be a quality product so I do expect things to be locked in tighter than a mummy during a space shuttle launch… yeah, that makes sense.

 The real problem is that one of the sides holds a bubble level and this is the end result of the twisting ends.

-So yes drag control, very important, with all the red lipstick on the sides you might think it looks enough dragged out but this time this is not the drag i’m looking for.
-Without it, you can’t make long controlled moves unless you throw another 700 euro at a electric motor setup.
+So yes drag control, very important, with all the red lipstick on the sides you might think it looks enough dragged out but this time this is not the drag I’m looking for.
+Without it, you can’t make long controlled moves unless you throw another 700 euro at an electric motor setup.
 But that can’t be the point of this setup, it should work perfectly.

 Pocket Dolly version used:

 Philip Bloom Edition Standard Length